GoesDev/Folk-Hero/README.md

 I did my best to organize the directories and structure of the program.
 I admit that some things could be better, but there came a point where I just wanted to finish it XD.

-After completing the project and being sure I wouldn't touch it again, at least for now, I used Bing's AI to correct and point out errors.
-In the "*corrected_by_AI*" folder are the files corrected by it.
-The files in the main directory are mine and have not been corrected; they are exactly as I left them.
-I made these corrections to guide me on the errors and problems I made, and I'll try to avoid them in my future projects.
-I can't wait to start new challenges!

 English isn't my first language, so I apologize for any typing or grammatical errors.
 I hope you understood the project, and I appreciate you taking the time to visit it!